NEW YORK — Delta Air Lines is doubling down on its focus on premium travelers and courting customers who are willing to pay for extra services.

 In 2010, only about 10% of seats on Delta were premium seats.
 Back then, Delta was generally a two-class airline, offering coach class and first class on domestic flights, or coach class and business class on international flights.

-Now, it’s vastly different to fly on a Delta plane.
-About 30% of seats are now premium, and there are twice as many classes.
-There’s the lower tier called Basic Economy, there’s Comfort+ as a step above economy, and there’s Delta Premium Select as a step below Delta One business class.
+There’s the lower tier called Basic Economy, there’s Comfort+ as a step above economy and there’s Delta Premium Select as a step below Delta One business class.

-Along the way, Delta has sought to sell those seats, rather than giving them away as upgrades.
+Along the way, Delta has sought to sell those seats rather than giving them away as upgrades.

-To do that, Delta lowered the cost of first class fares to encourage people to buy them rather than relying on getting upgraded or seeing first class as out of reach.
+To do that, Delta lowered the cost of first-class fares to encourage people to buy them rather than relying on getting upgraded or seeing first class as out of reach.

 “We’ve made them more accessible,” Hauenstein said.
-Delta has increased the share of paid first class seats from 12% to nearly 75% over time – and making more money in the process.
+Delta has increased the share of paid first-class seats from 12% to nearly 75% over time — and making more money in the process.

 By 2027, Delta expects revenue from premium seats to exceed its revenue from the main cabin.
-As an example, the wide-body Airbus A350-1000 jet, which Delta plans to add to its fleet starting in 2026, will have premium seating making up about half of the seats.
+As an example, the wide-body Airbus A350-1000 jet, which Delta plans to add to its fleet starting in 2026, will have premium seating making up about half the seats.

-The focus on premium travelers is an approach that Delta hopes will allow it to further stand apart from competition, including ultra low-cost carriers and other airlines that have not developed as much of a premium reputation.
+The focus on premium travelers is an approach that Delta hopes will allow it to further stand apart from competition, including low-cost carriers and other airlines that have not developed as much of a premium reputation.

-According to Delta, research indicates that in high-income households, leisure travel is the highest priority purchase.
+According to Delta, research indicates that in high-income households, leisure travel is the highest-priority purchase.

 It’s not just baby boomers retiring with hefty nest eggs.
-Two-thirds of Millennials are willing to spend on luxury travel, and Delta also pointed to research showing Millennials have more wealth than previous generations at that age.
+Two-thirds of millennials are willing to spend on luxury travel, and Delta also pointed to research showing millennials have more wealth than previous generations at that age.

 Future growth

-The Delta-American Express partnership also continues to grow in significance for the airline, which gets about $7 billion from AmEx as part of its agreement for Delta-branded credit cards that offer miles and other benefits.
-Delta plans to grow that to as much as $10 billion from the AmEx partnership in the coming years.
+The Delta-American Express partnership also continues to grow in significance for the airline, which gets about $7 billion from Amex as part of its agreement for Delta-branded credit cards that offer miles and other benefits.
+Delta plans to grow that to as much as $10 billion from the Amex partnership in the coming years.

-Already, Delta gets most of its revenue from premium seats, the AmEx partnership and other sources, which it calls “revenue diversification.”
+Already, Delta gets most of its revenue from premium seats, the Amex partnership and other sources, which it calls “revenue diversification.”

 And in the wake of Delta’s operational meltdown in late July following the CrowdStrike tech outage, the airline said it is modernizing its software and platforms for a more reliable operation.